apache/sirona/src/site/markdown/configuration.md

 decorate your class methods with `org.apache.sirona.configuration.Configuration.Created` and `org.apache.sirona.configuration.ioc.Destroying` to get lifecycle hooks.

 `Destroying` is called when the monitoring is stopped.
-Generally since commons-monitoring-core is deployed in the container or JVM classloader it is with the JVM but sometimes you can deploy it in your application.
+Generally since sirona-core is deployed in the container or JVM classloader it is with the JVM but sometimes you can deploy it in your application.
 In this case you'll need to either configure the `javax.servlet.ServletContextListener` `org.apache.sirona.web.lifecycle.SironaLifecycle` from reporting module